 Coordinates: 35° 27′ 46.44″ N, 24° 8′ 31.2″ E

 Comforted by the finding of coins bearing the legend APT, the 19th-century English traveller Robert Pashley was the first to establish a link between the remains discovered on the hill of Paliokastro and the city of Aptera.
 The name “Aptera” might have been linked to the cult of Artemis Aptera since it was not uncommon for a city to derived its name from a god or a goddess.
 At Aptera, the city might have, rather unusually, chosen the goddess’ epiclesis (epithet) rather than the actual name of the goddess.
-However according to Pausanias, Pteras, the founder of the second temple of Apollo at Delphi, gave its name to the city.
-The ancient city of Aptera is also mentioned in Greek mythology.
+However, according to Pausanias, Pteras, the founder of the second temple of Apollo at Delphi, gave its name to the city.
+Aptera is also mentioned in Greek mythology.
 It was the site of a contest between the Sirens and the Muses.
-The Sirens were defeated and as a result lost their feathers and cast themselves into the sea.
+The Sirens were defeated and as a result, lost their feathers and cast themselves into the sea.
 Aptera means “without wings”.

-Given the lack of texts mentioning Aptera, what is known of the city mainly comes from excavations.
+Given the lack of texts mentioning Aptera, what is known of the town mainly comes from excavations.
 Pausanias tells us that hundreds of skilled archers from Aptera were fighting as mercenaries in various places outside Crete, bringing wealth in their home city.
 Silver, imported from Egypt and Cyrenaica, allowed the city to mint its own coins and thus strengthened its independence and economic power.
-In the 5th century BC, like all Cretan cities, Aptera did not take part in the Persian wars and the city prospered.
+In the 5th century BC, like all Cretan cities, Aptera did not take part in the Persian wars, and the city prospered.
 During the Cretan civil wars of the 3rd century BC, Aptera became a great ally of Knossos.

 During the conquest of Crete by Metellus, Aptera surrendered without a fight as did Kydonia and Gortyn.
 This act enabled the city to get the favours of the Romans who lowered the taxes it had to pay.
 Aptera experienced a new period of peak during the 1st and 2nd centuries AD, according to the impressive public and private buildings that have come to light.
-From the 3rd century AD, the city’s influence started to fade away, its decline being accelerated by the earthquake of 365 AD that destroyed several cities in Crete.
+From the 3rd century AD, the city’s influence started to fade away, its decline being accelerated by the earthquake of AD 365 that destroyed several cities in Crete.
 A second earthquake in the 7th century, along with the invasions of the Saracen pirates, marked the abandonment of the city.
 A Late Byzantine monastery dedicated to St. John the Theologian was built amidst the ruins and continued in operation until 1964.